ludotosk/bot-corsi/README.md

 ```bash
 pip install python-telegram-bot --upgrade && pip install pdfkit && sudo apt-get install wkhtmltopdf && pip install dotenv && pip install py-dotenv
 ```
+After the installation, you have to add a .env file where you have to put API_BOT with API from the father bot.